This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Results

 I was more than pleased when I reassembled and tested beautiful this Pioneer CT-A7X cassette deck.
 Everything works perfectly, literally now like a brand new deck.
-I did have to make some electronic adjustments and made a small adjustment to playback speed.
+I did have to make some electronic adjustments and made a small adjustment to the playback speed.
 I also cleaned and demagnetised the tape path, lubricated various critical points and that was the mechanical side done.

 Thankfully I have various calibration tapes and tools for the job and specific Pioneer calibration tapes for setting the bias, level and EQ master adjustments, playback settings and meters.